 Anatomy & Physiology and Red Blood Cell

-- Describe the anatomical structures of the hematologic system and their functions, including the bone marrow, liver, and spleen.
+- Describing the anatomical structures of the hematologic system and their functions, including the bone marrow, liver, and spleen.

-- List the factors included in the clinical and laboratory assessment of the patient with hematologic disorders and their physical findings.
+- Listing the factors included in the clinical and laboratory assessment of the patient with hematologic disorders and their physical findings.

-- Describe the physiology of red blood cells and explain the disorders of RBCs.
+- Describing the physiology of red blood cells and explaining the disorders of RBCs.

-- Describe the pathophysiology, laboratory findings, and patient management of sickle cell anemia.
+- Describing the pathophysiology, laboratory findings, and patient management of sickle cell anemia.

 Maintaining Hemostasis and Immune Function